-There are several things that cause mold and mold spores to grow inside a home.
+There are several things that cause mold to grow inside a home and produce mold spores that can lower your air quality.
 Find out what the most common sources are that attract mold growth so that you can get to the root of the problem and stop it from coming back.

 Have you discovered a mold problem in your house?
 Well, don’t panic just yet.
-In this post, we’ll show you several ways for how to get rid of mold that is growing in your home quickly and easily.
+In this post, we’ll show you several ways for how to remediate mold yourself that are quick and easy to do.
 These tips could help save you money from hiring a professional.